javadasoodeh/CV/opencv_basic/Image_Manipulations_and_Transformations/IMAGE_MANIPULATIONS_AND_TRANSFORMATIONS.md

 cv2.waitKey(0)
 cv2.destroyAllWindows()
 ```
+- `cv2.imshow()`: This function creates a window that displays an image.
+The first argument is the name of the window, and the second argument is the image to display.

-The `imshow` function is used to display the images in separate windows. `waitKey(0)` waits indefinitely for a key event, and `destroyAllWindows()` closes all the windows once a key is pressed.
+- `cv2.waitKey(0)`: This function waits for a key press.
+The `0` argument means it will wait indefinitely until a key is pressed.
+- `cv2.destroyAllWindows()`: This function closes all of the windows that were opened by the `imshow` function.

 ## Detailed Explanation

-When we apply the mask to the image with `bitwise_and`, it's like placing a sheet of paper with a hole cut out over the image.
-The hole in the paper (the white part of the mask) reveals the part of the image we are interested in, and the rest of the paper (the black part of the mask) covers the portions of the image we want to ignore.

-The use of a mask is a very powerful technique because it allows for complex operations on specific parts of the image.
-For instance, we could perform color transformations, filtering, or feature detection solely within the region defined by the mask.

-By understanding these fundamentals, you can start to explore more complex masking scenarios, such as irregular shapes, multiple regions of interest, and dynamic masks created through image processing techniques like thresholding and edge detection.
+In the context of binary masking, the mask tells the computer which pixels of the original image should be kept and which should be discarded.
+When the `bitwise_and` operation is applied with the mask, pixels aligned with the white part of the mask are kept, while all others are set to black, effectively "masking" them out.

+This is an essential technique in image processing, as it allows us to focus on specific parts of an image and perform operations only on those parts.
+It lays the foundation for more advanced operations such as background subtraction, object isolation, and region-based processing.